 A credit card balance transfer involves transferring credit card debt from one card to another, with the latter card usually having a lower initial interest rate for a limited time.
 Credit card balance transfers with a 0% offer allow customers to pay off their debt interest-free for a limited time – assuming you actually manage to pay it all off in time and don’t make any new purchases (higher interest rates can apply afterwards and for new purchases).
 It’s also worth considering any annual fee that applies, plus the interest rate the card reverts to after the interest-free period.

-At the time of writing there are 89 credit cards on Canstar’s database that offer a 0% introductory balance transfer rate.
+At the time of writing there are 94 credit cards on Canstar’s database that offer a 0% introductory balance transfer rate.
+In total there are 188 balance transfers rated by Canstar, so these 0% offers account for exactly half of all balance transfer cards on our database.

 0% balance transfer offers available

-The table below displays a snapshot of 10 low-rate credit cards with 0% balance transfer offers, with links to providers’ websites.
+The table below displays a snapshot of low-rate credit cards on Canstar’s database with 0% balance transfer offers.
 These results are sorted by the length of the 0% balance transfer period (longest to shortest), then provider name (alphabetically).

 What is a 0% balance transfer?

 The balance transfer interest rate is the introductory rate charged when you transfer your balance to a new credit card.
-This introductory rate typically lasts between 6-24 months.
+This introductory rate typically lasts between 6-24 months but can last for longer.
 So, for example, with a 12 month 0% balance transfer, you will pay 0% interest on your existing credit card debts for 12 months.

 In addition to having a low or 0% interest rate for a period of time, a balance transfer can also be a good way to consolidate your credit card debts.
 By paying a one-off balance transfer fee, you could move all of your existing credit card debt from multiple cards onto one.